 Consumption work and the circular economy

-The European Commission has recently reframed its commitments to sustainable consumption and production largely in terms of “the Circular Economy” (EC 2015).
-Circular Economy (CE) business models often assume more demanding forms of consumption work than in the current, linear economy of “make, use, dispose”.
-This scoping project, funded by the SCI, will lay the groundwork for innovative, agenda setting research in this area, and the development of a research proposal to fully explore CE through the lens of consumption work.
-It builds on the confluence of the research agendas of Dan Welch, Helen Holmes and Harald Weiser and the ongoing work of the SCI’s Circular Economy working group.
+A scoping project, funded by the SCI, has laid the groundwork for innovative, agenda-setting research in this area, and the development of a research proposal to fully explore CE through the lens of consumption work.
+The project builds on the confluence of the research agendas of SCI researchers Dan Welch, Helen Holmes and former SCI PhD student Harald Weiser and the ongoing work of the SCI’s Circular Economy working group.

 Our four research themes explore how we can achieve less resource-intensive ways of life.